 You may want to stop holding grudges against one another, but just saying that you want to stop, doesn’t say what you will do instead.
 Try, “I will forgive you when you apologize.”

 Make sure each partner knows what is expected of them to achieve the goal.
 When you know exactly what is expected of you to make this goal a reality, you will be more prone to complete it.

 When determining your goal, you want something that can you measure to determine when you have reached that goal.
 Many times this is a number or other concrete evidence that determines when your goal is complete.

 So, it’s not just, “We will pray together more.”
 Instead, put a number on it like, “We will pray together at least once a week.”

 For long term goals, set milestones with specific tasks that need to be done by a certain date.

 Although you may have some great dreams for where you want to be in the future, make sure that the goals you set today are not “pie in the sky” goals that will be difficult if not impossible to reach.
-Goals are meant to inspire motivation and setting goals where you know you don’t have the time money or talent for it, will leave you feeling frustrated and miserable.
+Goals are meant to inspire motivation, and setting a goal when you know you don’t have the time money or talent for it, will leave you feeling frustrated and miserable.